Solid wood bottom rail for balustrade

 Groove18 mm (width) x 15 mm (depth)

-Finish upon deliveryUnfinished, untreated — to be painted, oiled or stained
+Finish on deliveryRaw, untreated - to be painted, oiled or stained

 Baluster compatibilityTenon balusters compatible with 18x15 mm groove

-Characteristics by species – PineLight resinous wood, visible knots, warm tone.
-Easy to work and finish.
+Species characteristics - PineLight resinous wood, visible knots, warm tone.
+Easy to work with and finish.

-Characteristics by species – FirWhite to slightly pinkish wood, fine grain, economical.
-Compatible with all common finishes.
+Species characteristics - Silver FirWhite to slightly pink wood, fine grain, economical.
+Compatible with all standard finishes.

-Characteristics by species – BeechHardwood with tight grain, uniform pinkish tone.
+Species characteristics - BeechClose-grained hardwood, uniform pinkish tone.
 Greater hardness, refined finish after treatment.

-Characteristics by species – Douglas firResinous wood with pronounced grain, golden to orange tone.
+Species characteristics - Douglas FirResinous wood with pronounced grain, golden to orange tone.
 Naturally resistant to fungi (class 3 untreated).

 Packaging